Kunstmaan/cupcake/readme.md

 ### Includes
 - A responsive navigation (jQuery and vanilla version)
 - Full image background implementation with fallback
-- Cookie consent
+- Cookie consent bar
-- Adjustments to flexslider
+- Adjustments to the flexslider plugin

 ### Installing using Bower
 ```